sji005/cse15l-lab-reports/labReport5.md

 # Debugging scenario
 ## Original Post
 - Student: Help!
 I was working on my ListExamples and I encountered this error.
 I was running it with the given tester, I can't find out what is going wrong, Pls Help!
 Attached below is also my ListExamples and the tester(FYI: the test.sh is just the typical JUnit set up call).
 Also if it helps i also provided the file structure.
+My first guess is that something wrong is with the for loop that checks the strings, or maybe the string checker itself?

 ```Code
 [siji@ieng6-201]:lab7:340$ ls